BlockchainCommons/XID-Quickstart/tutorials/03-creating-self-attestations.md

 ## Part II: Creating a Detached Attestation

 Amira contributed to Galaxy Project, an open source bioinformatics platform.
 Her pull request added mass spectrometry visualization features.
 This is the kind of specific, verifiable claim that builds real credibility.

+> :book: **Detached Attestation**: A signed statement that exists as a separate envelope, referencing your XID but not embedded in your XIDDoc.

+**Why detached?** Skill claims work better as separate documents.
+You can share specific attestations with specific people, revoke them independently, and keep your XIDDoc lean.
+The attestation references your XID identifier, so verifiers can confirm it came from you.

 ### Step 0: Verify Dependencies